cd-4/git-needy.nvim/README.md

 # Git Needy

-`git-needy.nvim` is a plugin that automatically keeps a tally of workflows that need to be revied in your statusbar.
+`git-needy.nvim` is a plugin that automatically keeps a tally of workflows that need to be reviewed in your statusbar.

 ### Table of Contents